 Her books are endorsed by leading industry experts and organisations and prescribed by GPs and health professionals as part of the Books on Prescription service in Southwark, home to the UK’s largest West African community.

 Angela’s work has taken her on TV and radio and she is quoted in print and digital media.
-She is also a media spokesperson and member of the British Dietetic Association of which she is Chair of its Freelance Dietitians Specialist Group.
+She is also a media spokesperson and member of the British Dietetic Association where she served Chair of its Freelance Dietitians Specialist Group from 2018 to 2020.

 Being of West African heritage, I regularly received questions from other West Africans, wanting my opinion on West African foods and how they could fit them into a healthy, balanced diet.
 And so began a four-year research and writing project, resulting in these two ground-breaking books”.